CrowdStrike/Cloud-AWS/Falcon-Integration-Gateway/README.md

 + A route to the Internet

 ##### Installing the FIG service during instance creation
-This solution supports execution via a User Data script, which allows for deployment via CloudFormation or Terraform.
+This solution provides an installer that supports execution via a User Data script, which allows for deployment via CloudFormation or Terraform.
 > Since User Data scripts execute as the root user, this script should not include references to _sudo_.

+> It is recommended you use the latest version of the installer as shown below.
+Older versions are available within this repository should you need to install a previous version.

 ###### Example
 ```bash